-Consultation with the community and survey work identified that the environmental quality around these small village centres is poor and does not positively support the important role they play in the economic and social life of the village.
-Each centre is relatively small with only a handful of businesses, there is no real sense of place at each location and little in the way of public space or facilities encouraging people to pause and interact.
+Consultation with the community and survey work identified that the environmental quality around these small centres is poor and does not positively support the important role they play in the economic and social life of the village.
+Each centre is relatively small and there is no real sense of place at each location and little in the way of public space or facilities encouraging people to pause and interact.